formatjs/formatjs/website/docs/react-intl.md

 # ESM Build

-`react-intl` and its underlying libraries (`intl-messageformat-parser`, `intl-messageformat`, `@formatjs/intl-relativetimeformat`, `intl-utils`) export ESM artifacts.
+`react-intl` and its underlying libraries (`intl-messageformat-parser`, `intl-messageformat`, `@formatjs/intl-relativetimeformat`) export ESM artifacts.
 This means you should configure your build toolchain to transpile those libraries.

 ### Jest